 For simple addition and subtraction problems, use part/part/whole circles.
 A larger circle, the whole, is drawn above two smaller circles, the parts, with lines connecting each part to the whole.

 Another tip to help younger children solve problems is to change the problem by using their name and their circumstances.
 In other words, personalize the problem.
-It’s also helpful for children to make up their own problems.
-Of course, everyday events frequently lend themselves to great story problems.

 Some Tips